jim3/fasteners.sequelize.crud.app/README.md

 ## RESTful API Inventory App for Fasteners

-A CRUD app that uses the Sequelize ORM.<br>
-At the moment the project is still in the planning phase.<br>
+Currently, a basic outline of a RESTful API to keep inventory of parts.

-But ultimately, it will be a basic inventory management application for fasteners.<br>
+It is a CRUD app that uses the Sequelize ORM.
+Ultimately, it will be a basic inventory management application for fasteners, that is the long-term goal.
 <sub>(work-in-progress)</sub>

 - -------------